LamantiaKara/Glacier-Health-Tool/README.md

 ## Getting Started - Step 1: Choose a Dataset

 The Glacier Health Tool runs through Google Earth Engine using JavaScript API.
 To access the tool click [here](https://code.earthengine.google.com/a06a61e63c9dc0615ec8e823628e24e0).
 Once opened, a welcome page will appear as shown below, prompting you to select either the RGI glacier product or the RGI glacier complex product (RGI v7.0).
 You will need to click on your preferred dataset, and it will load it into the tool's map view.

+If the user prefers to load the RGI glacier dataset (complex is not yet available) themselves, the GEE Community Catalog provides instructions [here](https://gee-community-catalog.org/projects/rgi/?h=rgi).

 ![image](https://github.com/LamantiaKara/Glacier-Health-Tool/blob/main/images/welcomeScreen.png?raw=true)